 Ingredient Notes

-- Tea – use black tea, but mostly I make this with caffeine free rooibos tea.
+- Tea – I use black tea, but mostly I make this with caffeine-free rooibos tea.

-- Spices – the chai gets its spice taste from ginger, cinnamon, cloves, star anise, and cardamom.
+- Spices – The chai gets its spicy taste from the ginger, cinnamon, cloves, star anise, and cardamom.
 Add more or less of these to your taste.
+Try adding nutmeg or black pepper, or try a spice blend like pumpkin pie spice.

 - Add water and spices to a small saucepan and bring to a boil.
 Then, turn off the heat and allow the spices to steep in the water for about 4-5 minutes.